maxtremblay/sparse-binary-matrix/README.md

 These include, but are not limited to
 - rank,
 - echelon from,
+- normal form,
 - tranposition,
 - horizontal and vertical concatenations,
 - and more ...

+Operations are implemented as I need them, feel welcome to raise an issue if you need a new functionnality.